DilanCF/CMSC412_notes/lecture/Lecture15.md

 ![Alt text](img/Lecture15/image-61.png)

-We have an edior that is 2k bytes long
+We have an editor that is 2k bytes long

 when process rqs. editor, it is making a ref within the process to 1100

 This is hardcoded

-The addresses when this si compliled, it is bound as address number xyz
+The addresses when this is compiled, it is bound as address number xyz

 ![Alt text](img/Lecture15/image-62.png)